FedericoPecora/meta-csp-framework/README.md

-# What is meta-constarint reasoning?
+# What is meta-constraint reasoning?
 Constraint Satisfaction Problems (CSP) consist of a finite set of variables, each associated with a finite domain, and a set of constraints which restrict simultaneous assignments to variables.
 A Meta-CSP is CSP formulation of a combinatorial problem which builds on lower-level CSPs.

 # What does this API do?